ctglab/QKomics/README.md

 # Quantum-Machine-Learning-for-Expression-Data
-Classification of tumour sub types using  expression data
+Stratification  of tumour samples from molecular descriptors (gene expression and copy number alteration) with quantum Kernels
 ## Input data
+Input data contains the METABRIC dataset reduced with UMAP and the notebook to see the dimentionality recuction step.
 ## Scripts
 ## Results
-## N.B env requirments
+## Requirments
 To avoide problems with the env requirments follow these steps:

 1. Create conda env with python 3.10